Chart Color Schemes

 Lancefield has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-No changes can significantly affect a region's performance more than modifications to its local infrastructure, major undertakings, and planning schemes.
-AreaSearch has pinpointed zero projects that could potentially impact this area.
-Notable initiatives include Regional Housing Fund Projects, Victorian Renewable Energy Zones, Telstra InfraCo Intercity Fibre Network, and Regional Housing Fund (Victoria), with the following list outlining those most likely to be pertinent.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that could potentially impact this area.
+Notable projects include Regional Housing Fund Projects, Victorian Renewable Energy Zones, Telstra InfraCo Intercity Fibre Network, and Regional Housing Fund (Victoria), with the following list outlining those most relevant.

 Professional plan users can use the search below to filter and access additional projects.